libmapper/libmapper/doc/tutorials/tutorial_c.md

 change takes place immediately.
 If the object is *remote* the property change is only staged and must be pushed out to the network using the functions `mpr_obj_push()`.

+The `publish` argument is used to specify whether the object property should be pushed to the libmapper graph.
+If set to 0, the property will only be accessible locally.

 ### Reserved keys

 You can use any property name not already reserved by _libmapper_.